thespcrewroy/CSCI4470-Algorithms/Notes/24-NetworkFlow/02-ford-fulkerson.md

 - Any path from source `s` to sync `t`
 - The flow along this path is increased by the minimum weight capacity in that path
 - For the above example, we would have to increase the flow by 1 unit along the path
+- For the ones where we have to change the direction of the edge, we cancel it out and the edge becomes 0

 ## Notes: Example